 We believe you already know at this point which of your pages are ranked and linked the most.
 If you still don’t, there are tools to be used: Site Explorer by Ahrefs (use “Ahrefs URL Rank” metric), Domain & Page Authority Checker by Seo Review Tools or Open Site Explorer by Moz (use Top Pages tab, look for Page Authority).

-Now that you know which pages are linked the most and therefore have the most link equity, you can start linking your SEO targeted pages using one of following options.
+Now that you know which pages are linked the most and therefore have the most link equity, you can start linking your SEO targeted pages using one of the following options.

 Option 1: Use Your Homepage